This document describes the properties and methods of a jamovi table object.

 Adds additional formatting to a cell. col

-can be an index or a name. format can be one of:
+index or a name. format can be one of:

 Cell.BEGIN_GROUP